Abhay2807/TIC-TAC-TOE-GAME/README.md

 It allows 2 players to play the game by clicking on the screen to play their move '0' or 'X' alternatively.
 Finally, it displays the winner's name if anyone wins.

+This website is hosted on Github using github pages.
+Website Link:

 ![Screenshot 2023-07-13 161823](https://github.com/Abhay2807/TIC-TAC-TOE-GAME/assets/76277587/f642a17a-eb87-4de2-88e8-8f4e8f33ab9c)